 Ways of chaos follow loss of loyalty and a thinning faith in ritual.

-The evolution of society and beliefs over time offers an example of this dynamic.
-To put these relationships in a loosely physical and historical context I’ll paraphrase chapter 38 above, starting with ancient Egypt…
+The evolution of cultures and beliefs over time offers an example of this dynamic.
+I’ll adapt chapter 38’s model above to the loosely historical context of ancient Egypt as a makeshift example…

 Hence, the pharaoh follows loss of primal tribal security.